virtualsquare/vdelxc/man/vdelxcd.1.md

 # EXAMPLES

-The following configuration file permits to use any vxvde network, the default network is vxvde://234.0.0.1.
+The following configuration file permits to use tap0 or any vxvde network, the default network is vxvde://234.0.0.1.
 The usage of any other plugin is forbidden.
 ```
 default    vxvde://234.0.0.1